Under certain circumstances, financial assistance is available for vision testing and prescriptive eyewear to eligible UWA employees.

 The University provides financial assistance when specific eyewear is required to protect the employee’s health, above that which would normally be required for non-work purposes.

-Funding for testing (when required) and a subsidy for prescriptive lenses is to be provided by the faculty, division, office, school, section or centre when an employee meets the eligibility criteria below.
+Funding for testing (when required) and a subsidy for prescriptive lenses is to be provided by the faculty, division, office, school, section or centre when an employee meets the eligibility following criteria:

 Provision of safety glasses, including prescription safety glasses and sunglasses for outdoor workers are categorised as Personal Protective Equipment (PPE) under occupational safety and health legislation and must be provided by the local faculty, division, office, school, section or centre when required for work purposes.

-1.1 Employees, under the Occupational Safety and Health Act (WA) 1984 and the UWA Occupational Safety and Health Policy are responsible for protecting their own health.
+The University policy on Work Health and Safety requires that all persons take reasonable care of their own health and safety at work.
 When undertaking work-related duties, any onset of pain or discomfort must be reported as soon as possible to their supervisor.

-1.2 Supervisors and managers are responsible for advising their employees of this procedure and assisting with its implementation.
-They are also responsible for ensuring that employees under their control are not exposed to the risk of injury or harm as far as is practicable, and that funding is available to cover the cost of the subsidy.
+Supervisors and managers are responsible for advising their employees of this guidance and assisting with its implementation.
+They are also responsible for ensuring that persons under their control are not exposed to the risk of injury or harm as far as is practicable, and that funding is available to cover the cost of the subsidy.

 Vision testing is covered under a Medicare subsidy every two years.
 Employees should check with their health provider for bulk-billing arrangements.
 Where a UWA employee is experiencing visual discomfort at work and is not eligible to receive a subsidy under Medicare, the testing must be paid for by the faculty/division/office/school/section/centre.